jimcadden/jmcadden.github.io/cs451/readings.md

 (e.g., _performance, security, programmability, correctness_, etc.).

 ### II.
 Approach
-+ Provide a concise **thesis statement** that captures the authors' approch a solution
++ Provide a concise **thesis statement** that captures the authors' approch and solution
 + Describe at least one experimental hypothesis that supports this thesis, and how it was validated through the experiments described in the paper (when applicable).